 - Compost Pile Has Too Much Green.
 When the compost pile has too much green material and it is not turned it tends to get slimy.
 Many compost tumblers have this problem.
 Even through the tumbler mixes the materials when there is too much green and not enough brown, then it tends to get slimy.
 Best to use a compost bin or just a compost heap.

 - Add additional Brown Material.
 A compost pile that is too wet needs to be dried out.
 Adding additional brown material will help absorb the water.
 But make sure that your browns are not too dry.
 Pre-soaking them for about 15 minutes prior to incorporation into the pile is a good idea.
 You will need to take the contents of the compost pile out of the compost bin and mix in the brown material thoroughly – then add them back to the bin.
 A bit of work, yes, but this this the best solution to this compost problem.

-- Same as A. Add Additional Brown Materials.
+- Same.
+Add Additional Brown Materials.
 Follow specific compost recipes for proper compost building.

 - Not Enough High Nitrogen Material.
 High Nitrogen Material, aka “greens” are those with a narrow C:N Ratio that can activate the composting bacteria that initially heat up the compost pile.

 - Build a bigger compost pile.
 Follow this guide on how to compost.
 It begins with having sufficient materials to successfully compost.
 You will need to disassemble the compost pile you already have add additional materials to get the volume.
 Follow a composting recipe for the best success.